lyndon025/playtested/src/content/article/2023-05-29-turn-based-rpg-with-some-pretty-cool-mechanics--first-impressions---battle-chasers-nightw.md

 ---
-title: "Turn-based RPG, with some pretty cool mechanics | First Impressions - Battle Chasers: Nightwar"
+author: lyndonguitar
+category: Review
-description: "Battle Chasers: Nightwar is a role-playing game (RPG) developed by Airship Syndicate and published by THQ Nordic.
-An adaptation of Joe Madureira's fantasy comic book series of the same name and originally released as a PC game, it has been ported to the mobile platforms as well.
-For the purpose of this review, I will be talking about the Android version."
+description: 'Battle Chasers: Nightwar is a role-playing game (RPG) developed by Airship Syndicate and published by THQ Nordic.
+An adaptation of Joe Madureira''s fantasy comic book series of the same name and originally released as a PC game, it has been ported to the mobile platforms as well.
+For the purpose of this review, I will be talking about the Android version.'
+featured: false
 pubDate: 2023-05-29
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "battle-chasers:-nightwar"]
+tags:
-featured: false
+- taptap
+- battle-chasers:-nightwar
-thumb: ""
+thumb: ''
+title: 'Turn-based RPG, with some pretty cool mechanics | First Impressions - Battle
+  Chasers: Nightwar'
 ---

 Battle Chasers: Nightwar is a role-playing game (RPG) developed by Airship Syndicate and published by THQ Nordic.
 An adaptation of Joe Madureira's fantasy comic book series of the same name and originally released as a PC game, it has been ported to the mobile platforms as well.
 For the purpose of this review, I will be talking about the Android version.